jinyus/dart_beacon/Readme.md

 It will resubscribe once a listener is added or its value is accessed.
 This means that it will enter the `loading` state when woken up.

-This can we wrapped in a Throttled or Filtered beacon to control the rate of updates(see [method chaining](#chaining-methods)).
 Can be transformed into a future with `mystreamBeacon.toFuture()`:

 ```dart